felix-lang/felix/doc/tutorial/gui03.rst

 level primitive from SDL2_image.
 That primitve requires a C char pointer, not a C++ string, which is what Felix uses, so we use :code:`cstr` to convert.
-Then the `surface` function translates the loaded file into an SDL surface object.
+Then the `surface` function translates the loaded file into an Felix surface object.

 In the second line we add the drawable to the window based on the :code:`blit` function.
 This copies one surface to another.